google/youtube-8m/README.md

 'train_data_pattern' argument (i.e. instead of pointing to the "gs://..." files, you point to the local files).

 Once your model is working locally, you can scale up on the Cloud which is described below.

 ### Training on the Cloud over Video-Level Features

-You can train on Google Cloud over video-level features with a few commands.
-First, navigate to the directory *immediately above* the source code.
-You should be able to see the source code directory if you run 'ls'.
-Then run the following:
+The following commands will train a model on Google Cloud over video-level features.

 ```sh
 BUCKET_NAME=gs://${USER}_yt8m_train_bucket